IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Shielding

-In addition, as the primary source of neutrons is the target area, this area will be the first focus of these discussions.
-It is also easiest to establish the ``source term" for these neutrons, as ${\sim}$100\% of the beam will be deposited on the target.
-Beam loss in other areas, such as the cyclotron and transport lines, will be minimized as much as possible, but this complicates the ``source term'' for calculating induced radioactivity in the environment.
+This section will address the shielding necessary to adequately attenuate this neutron flux to mitigate activation levels.
+To evaluate this we should identify where the neutrons are produced: the ``source term'' describing the amount and distribution of proton loss from the beam.
+Easiest will be the target itself, as almost 100\% of the beam is lost there, by design.
+As the beam loss in other areas, such as the cyclotron and transport lines, will be minimized as much as possible, the evaluation of the ``source term'' for calculating induced radioactivity from these areas will be more complicated.

-Radiation levels inside the IsoDAR caverns, when the beam is not on, will come from material that has been activated by the neutrons that escape the shielding.
-This activation will be of the rock walls, and the material that has been brought into the caverns.

-We will start with rock activation.
-Two different regimes need to be considered: the near term, i.e. minutes, hours or days after beam is shut off; and the very long term, namely about five years after the completion of the experiment, when decommissioning is occurring.